What is a banjo

 - Weight: approximately 4.5 kg.

-The woods used in this proposal are not those usually used to make banjos.
+- The woods used in this instrument are not those usually used to make banjos.
 The neck and soundboard are made of mahogany (Swietenia macrophylla).
 The fingerboard, on the other hand, is made of walnut (Juglans nigra), one of the most used woods for intermediate level instruments.

-An important variant in this proposal is the Remo transparent PET resonator head.
+- An important variant in this model is the Remo transparent PET resonator head.
 These heads have the characteristic of being more elastic than the Smooth White and are an ideal combination for the mahogany sound response.

-It has five strings and a close back box.
+- It has five strings and a close back box.
 This characteristic makes it ideal for bluegrass, country pop and country rock, which are modern genres.
 Aesthetically, it features beautiful pearlized inlays and vintage open-mechanical tuning keys with pearlized knobs.
-It is finished in the natural color of mahogany with a three-layer glossy polyurethane coating.
+It's finished in the natural color of mahogany with a three-layer glossy polyurethane coating.

 If there is any electric banjo that we recommend with a closed eye, it's the Dean Guitars Backwoods 2 because it has everything a gigging musician needs.
 The price is exceptional, the build quality is impeccable, and the sound is extremely balanced and rich in nuance when amplified or unplugged.